Technologicat/unpythonic/doc/design-notes.md

 Our `letrec` behaves like `let*` in that if `valexpr` is not a function, it may only refer to bindings above it.
 But this is only enforced at run time, and we allow mutually recursive function definitions, hence `letrec`.

-Note the function versions of our `let` constructs, presented here, are **not** properly lexically scoped; in case of nested ``let`` expressions, one must be explicit about which environment the names come from.
+Note the function versions of our `let` constructs, in the pure-Python API, are **not** properly lexically scoped; in case of nested ``let`` expressions, one must be explicit about which environment the names come from.

 The [macro versions](../macro_extras/) of the `let` constructs **are** lexically scoped.
 The macros also provide a ``letseq[]`` that, similarly to Racket's ``let*``, gives a compile-time guarantee that no binding refers to a later one.